pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 Logical replication uses a replication slot to reserve WAL logs on the server and also defines which decoding plugin to use to decode the WAL logs to the required format, for example you can decode changes as json, protobuf, etc. To demonstrate how to  use the pgJDBC replication API we will use the `test_decoding` plugin that is include in the `postgresql-contrib` package, but you can use your own decoding plugin.
 There are a few on github which can be used as examples.

 In order to use the replication API, the Connection has to be created in replication mode, in this mode the connection is not available to execute SQL commands, and can only be used with replication API.
-This is a restriction imposed by PostgreSQL.
+This is a restriction imposed by PostgreSQL™.

 ##### Example 9.4.
 Create replication connection.